ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 **Restrictions and considerations**

-- PowerVC takes a backup snapshot of all of the volumes that are intended to be restored before it performs the restore operation.
+- The {{site.data.keyword.powerSys_notm}} service takes a backup snapshot of all of the volumes that are intended to be restored before it performs the restore operation.
 The backup snapshot operation ensures that you can roll back the VM back to its original state if a failure happens during the restore operation.
 - If the VM restore operation fails, the VM enters an **Error** state.
 You can either retry the restore operation or rollback the VM to its original volume state.
 - If you choose to restore a shared volume on one VM, you cannot perform the snapshot, restore, clone, or capture operations on the other VMs that are using the shared volume (while the restore operation is running).